mneider12/SecurityTrending/Documentation/Designs/Transaction_Database.md

 Database.csproj

 For this design, the Database will get code to create the database and tables using SQLite.
 The command line will have the menu structure to call into the core code.

-Additionally, there will be a test project to go with each main project.
-We will keep a separate directory for the test projects.

 ### Classes
 SQLiteDatabase.csproj: